Mailman (City Letter Carrier)

 I have no idea why your aunt would take your packages to your uncle's house and he would open them?
 That sounds illegal to me unless you have some sort of relationship with them to allow this.
 I'm assuming you don't live together and aren't happy about this.
 Your aunt must also live nearby.
 Was anything missing from the packages?
 You could start by asking your aunt why she did this and tell her not to.
 You could also mention it to a delivery supervisor at the USPS where she works.
 I don't know what kind of family tension you want to cause but if something is actually stolen you could call the police to file a complaint.
 I also have no idea how far that would go.
 Whatever you do, it sounds like a real sleazy thing for your aunt and uncle to do and I would never imagine doing this.

-Asked by Jodi about 10 years ago
+Asked by Manual over 10 years ago